Rental Property Maintenance: Guide for Airbnb Hosts

 Planning for regular rental property maintenance allows you to set aside a portion of your rental income for upkeep.
 Then you can perform routine maintenance on time, and that’s important for keeping your rental in good condition.

-If you neglect ongoing maintenance, it often results in bigger problems, which can be solved only with more extensive and costly repairs.
+If you neglect ongoing maintenance, it often results in more significant problems, which can only be solved with more extensive and costly repairs.
 For example, if you don’t fix that small leak in the roof, it can eventually lead to structural issues or extensive mold damage.
 So if you’re looking to save, don’t skimp on maintenance.

 Remember: if you don’t pay expenses for upkeep, waiting till the last minute may result in higher maintenance costs.
-And a little bit of regular maintenance can go a long way toward preventing many Airbnb problems.
+A little regular maintenance can go a long way toward preventing many Airbnb problems.
 But how much should you plan to spend?
 Let’s find out.

 Rental Property Maintenance Expenses

-Maintenance expenses for vacation homes include plumbing, lawn care, electrical and roof repairs, painting and flooring, pest control, and replacement of worn-out appliances.
+Maintenance expenses for vacation homes include plumbing, lawn care, electrical and roof repairs, painting and flooring, pest control, replacement of worn-out appliances, and updating furnishings.
 Homeowners must also pay premiums for hazard insurance.
-That helps protect the property owner from damage to the home caused by natural events, such as fires, severe storms, tornados, and earthquakes.
+That helps protect the property owner from damage to the home caused by natural events, such as fires, severe storms, tornadoes, and earthquakes.

-Determining how much money you should allocate for rental property maintenance expenses can be tricky.
-There are different approaches to estimating the annual maintenance costs on rental properties, but each rule results in similar numbers, and the overall goal is the same.
+Every STR property is unique with its own set of amenities, so determining how much money you should allocate for rental property maintenance expenses can be tricky.
+There are different approaches to estimating annual maintenance costs for rental properties, but each method yields similar results, and the overall goal remains the same.
 You should ensure that you have enough money for routine maintenance and unexpected emergencies.

-Depending on the type of your vacation rental property, you may consider a few top rules:
+Depending on the type, size, age, and location of your vacation rental property, you may consider a few top rules:

 • 1% Rule: Set aside 1% of the property value a year to address rental maintenance expenses.
-So, if your rental property is valued at $250,000, then maintenance will cost around $2,500.
+Therefore, if your rental property is valued at $250,000, the annual maintenance cost will be approximately $2,500.

 • 50% Rule: Set aside half of your rental income each month for repairs, maintenance, taxes, insurance, and other costs related to your property.

 • Square Footage Rule: Set aside $1 per square foot for annual maintenance costs.
-For example, if you own a 2,000 square-foot rental property, you will need $2,000 of maintenance costs a year.
+For example, if you own a 2,000 square-foot rental property, you will need $2,000 in maintenance costs a year.

 A rental maintenance budget will also depend on whether you opt to do most maintenance yourself or hire a team.
-You should do an honest assessment of your skills and availability before making this decision.
+Before making this decision, it is essential to conduct an honest assessment of your skills and availability.
 It may be tempting to save money and go the DIY route on rental maintenance, but you may find that your time is better spent on other aspects of the short-term rental business.

-Why Do You Need Rental Property Maintenance Checklist?
+Why Do You Need a Rental Property Maintenance Checklist?

 Routine maintenance is necessary for several reasons.
 First, you can prevent larger issues from developing and minimize the need for emergency repairs, which are a hassle and a costly setback for any property owner.
-Preventative maintenance will prolong the life of your property and the appliances and reduce the overall maintenance cost.
+Preventive maintenance will prolong the life of your property and its appliances and reduce overall maintenance costs.

 Second, your guests want a pleasant stay in a perfect home.
-So you should keep your rental property in good working order.
+Therefore, it is essential to keep your rental property in good working order.
 Then they will be happy that you are a responsible host who goes the extra mile to create a safe and pleasant environment for them.
-And they are more likely to give you 5-start reviews.
+And they are more likely to give you 5-star reviews.

-Besides, by law, rental property owners must maintain certain health and safety standards, including keeping major systems in working order.
-That means you need to perform regular property inspections to ensure that everything is okay.
+Additionally, by law, rental property owners are required to maintain certain health and safety standards, including keeping major systems in good working order.
+That means you need to perform regular property inspections to ensure everything is in order.

-A rental inspection checklist is the most effective way to prevent minor things from turning into more significant issues.
+Staying organized is key, and a rental inspection checklist is the most effective way to prevent minor issues from escalating into more significant problems.
 Also, a routine rental property maintenance checklist can help ensure that you don’t forget an essential part of a regular inspection.

 Airbnb Maintenance: What Are Host’s Responsibilities?